-The end user wanted to see a quick, nice-looking web-site which features up-to-date technologies and could be viewed on any modern device.
+The end-user wanted to see a quick, nice-looking website that features up-to-date technologies and could be viewed on any modern device.

 What Was Done